You and Your Child's Montessori Education: Early Childhood

 Participants will receive resources to enhance their child’s education, deepen their Montessori knowledge, and learn how to apply Montessori principles at home.

-The deadline to register for the fall is Thursday, January 5, 2023.
+The deadline to register for the winter cohort is Thursday, January 5, 2023.

 The Class Experience